atkaper/devtunnel/test-servers/README.md

 ## The test servers

-Note: all of these are set to listen on port 8888, to be able to swicth them around while my tunnel was still running.
+Note: all of these are set to listen on port 8888, to be able to switch them around while my tunnel was still running.

 ### echo-service.py